-1. To carry out a more extensive (than was possible in Phases 1 and 2) independent assessment of the CCI datasets.
+- 1. To carry out a more extensive (than was possible in Phases 1 and 2) independent assessment of the CCI datasets.
 This includes comparisons with precursors, impacts in coupled climate modelling through specification of boundary conditions, assimilations in atmospheric, land or ocean models and reanalyses, evaluations against existing reference data and benchmarking of Earth System Models (ESMs) etc. Independently assessing the Climate Data Records (CDRs) generated by the CCI teams is judged to be a valuable activity as it may be not all the problems associated with the datasets are identified by the CCI teams themselves.
-In some cases the CMUG has access to more ways of assessing CDRs than is available within the teams.
-The CMUG will continue to provide feedback to CCI teams on how to improve their datasets for climate model users in terms of the fidelity of their own datasets (parameters and uncertainty estimates) and their cross-ECV consistency.

-2. CMUG will perform two main assessments.
-One in Years 1 and 2, based on the CCI products available at that time, and one at the end of Year 3 on the newly available CCI+ products available at that time.
-By conducting new, more rigorous studies on updated versions of existing CCI datasets CMUG will comprehensively quantify, (i) firstly the quality and value of CCI products with respect to current the state of the art datasets, and (ii) the additional improvements made by CCI phase 2 projects with regard to the performance and quality at the end of CCI phase 2.
+In some cases the CMUG has access to more ways of assessing CDRs than is available within the CCI ECV teams.
+The CMUG will provide feedback to CCI teams in an iterative way on how to improve their datasets for climate model users in terms of the fidelity of their own datasets (parameters and uncertainty estimates) and their cross-ECV consistency. - 2.
+CMUG will perform two main assessments.
+One in Years 1 and 2, based on the CCI products available at that time, and one in Year 3 on the newly available CCI+ products available at that time.
+By conducting new, more rigorous studies on updated versions of existing CCI datasets CMUG will comprehensively quantify, (i) firstly the quality and value of CCI products with respect to current the state of the art datasets, and (ii) the additional improvements made by CCI+ phase 1 projects with regard to the performance and quality at the end of CCI phase 2.
 The assessments fall broadly into one of two categories (a) understanding ECV quality and consistency through applications with models and reanalyses, and (b) studies using available Coupled Model Intercomparison Project (CMIP) data.

-3. Benchmarking models with ESA CCI data in the era of CMIP6: This activity will engage with international Model Intercomparison Projects (MIPs), other projects (e.g. the EU project CRESCENDO), and Obs4MIPs to foster the use of ESA CCI data in the routine evaluation and benchmarking of Earth System Models (ESMs).
+The CMUG science results on the ECV datasets will be published in peer reviewed literature, and the CMUG results relevant to improving the climate quality of the ECV datasets will be fed back to the teams, which together will meet ESA's requirements, and the needs of the ECV teams. - 3.
+Benchmarking models with ESA CCI data in the era of CMIP6: This activity will engage with international Model Intercomparison Projects (MIPs), other projects (e.g. the EU project CRESCENDO, PRIMAVERA), and Obs4MIPs to foster the use of ESA CCI data in the routine evaluation and benchmarking of Earth System Models (ESMs).
 Specific tools will be developed for ease of exploitation of CCI datasets for climate model benchmarking purposes.
 By doing so we aim to demonstrate the merit of CCI datasets for CMIP model benchmarking and provide a way forward to make CCI datasets used in the frame of CMIP6 and other MIPs.
-This activity will also engage with the Program for Climate Model Diagnosis &

-Intercomparison (PCMDI) and NASA JPL to encourage the CCI teams to host appropriate CCI datasets on the Obs4MIPS site to promote their use to climate modellers.
-However, it is expected that the preparation of the individual ESA CCI datasets in CMIP compliant format for Obs4MIPs as well as the corresponding technical notes for Obs4MIPs are created and submitted by the individual ESA CCI teams.
-The ESMVal tool being further developed by CMUG will be used for some of the assessments proposed.
+This activity will also engage with the Program for Climate Model Diagnosis & Intercomparison1 (PCMDI) and NASA JPL to support both the existing and new CCI teams to host appropriate CCI datasets on the Obs4MIPS site and to promote their use to climate modellers.
+It is planned that the preparation of the individual ESA CCI datasets in CMIP compliant format for Obs4MIPs (data averaging) as well as the corresponding technical notes for Obs4MIPs are created by the individual ESA CCI teams, while CMUG will convert the provided data into Obs4MIPs format.
+The overall process of placing CCI ECV datasets (and GlobAlbedo) in to the Obs4MIPs database will be managed by CMUG.
+The ESMVal tool being further developed by CMUG will be used for some of the assessments proposed with the new CCI+ ECVs.